- About Us

-All projects are led by a Project Partner and managed day to day by the Project Architect.
+All projects are led by Stephen or Gavin and managed day to day by the Project Architect.
 We actively promote continual professional development and provide mentoring and financial support to help staff achieve their personal career goals as we believe this ultimately improves the Practice and the quality of service we can offer to our clients.

 The studio format promotes flexible working methods whereby staff get to work on a wide range of project scales and types but are also encouraged to develop specialism’s which enhance the Practice and their own professional development.

-Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by third generation Partners Rob Jennings, Stephen Miskelly and John Reid and supported by former Partner Peter McGuckin who remains a consultant in the Practice.
+Robinson McIwaine Architects was founded in 1963 by Victor Robinson and Derek McIlwaine and has evolved into RMI Architects which is currently led by Director Stephen Miskelly who started with the Practice as a placement student straight out of university in 2003.

 During the 1980s the Practice secured its biggest commission to design Belfast’s new Waterfront Hall.
 Completed in1997 the Waterfront Hall became an iconic symbol of Belfast and Northern Ireland emerging from the troubles and the design won numerous awards, most notably the Liam McCormick prize in 1997 together with RIBA and RIAI regional awards.